lkrsova/lkrsova.github.io/_posts/2021-01-22-witcher-3-wandering-in-the-dark-level-design.md

 layout: post
 title: "Witcher 3: Wandering in the Dark quest should not be this hard"
 author: Leni Krsova
-cover-img: /assets/img/witcher3-dark.jpg
+image: /assets/img/witcher3-dark.jpg
 readtime: true
 thumbnail-img: ""
-tags: [uxdesign critique, video games]
+tags: [portfolio, video games]
 ---

 As many people did during the ongoing pandemic, I also returned to video games.
 However, my rediscovered passion (I dropped out of it when I was a teenager) comes with a bit of a plot twist.
 Playing video games and being an information science researcher interested in researching algorithms, user experience, and pop culture writ-large, inspired me to start documenting my thoughts and ideas about video games here on this blog.